TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/7. Autorun Manager/Functions/README.txt

 % integers, empty if non
 % 6. executableFolder: char, folder this instance of the Toolbox is saved in and
 % executed from
-%7.
+% 7.
 AutorunConfig.selected_folder: char, Path to currently analyzed folder
+% 8.
+TimeAndChannelToExtract: struc with to fields, one holding info about
+% channel to extract the other containing info about time to extract

 % Outputs:
 % 1.
 Data: main data structure